Rabia Siddique: Legal career

+From 1997 to 1998, Siddique served as a criminal prosecutor with the Commonwealth DPP in Perth.
+She was President of the Australian Young Lawyers Committee and an elected member of the Council of the Law Society of Western Australia.

 Moving to London in 1998, she worked in public liability, and as a criminal defence lawyer.

+She was admitted as a solicitor of the Supreme Court of England and Wales in January 1999, having previously been admitted as a barrister and solicitor of the Supreme Court of Western Australia and of the High Court and Federal Court of Australia in March 1996.
+She later obtained Higher Rights of Audience (Criminal Proceedings) as a solicitor advocate in England and Wales in February 2000, and became an accredited Criminal Duty Solicitor in England and Wales (August 2000).

 Military career

-In September 2001 Siddique joined the British Army Legal Services fulfilling an ambition to work in international humanitarian law.
-In April 2005, after being promoted to the rank of major, Siddique was deployed for a seven-month tour as the sole legal advisor to 12th Mechanised Brigade in Basra, Iraq.
-As a Muslim able to speak Arabic, Siddique worked closely with Iraqi authorities, earning the trust of local judges and legal officials.
+In September 2001, Siddique commissioned as an officer in the British Army Legal Services.
+She undertook specialist training in International Humanitarian Law and the Law of Armed Conflict (2004–2005) and became an accredited Equality and Diversity Solicitor and Mediator (2006–2008).
+In early 2005, after being promoted to the rank of major, Siddique was deployed for a seven-month tour as the sole legal advisor to 12th Mechanised Brigade in Basra, Iraq.

 The al-Jameat hostage crisis

 On 19 September 2005, two British Special Forces soldiers were captured and illegally detained while investigating the infiltration of the police force by Shi'ite extremists.
 They were taken to the Jameat, or al-Jameat, a police compound in the Iraqi port city of Basra.

-The head of the UK brigade's surveillance unit, Major James Woodham, was sent to negotiate their release.
-When talks broke down the Iraqi representative, Judge Raghib, told Woodham he would not discuss the situation with anyone other than "Major Rabia".
+Major James Woodham, head of the brigade’s surveillance unit, was sent to negotiate the soldiers’ release.
+When talks collapsed, the Iraqi representative, Judge Raghib, refused to deal with anyone except “Major Rabia”.

-Despite having no training in hostage negotiation and little combat experience, Siddique was ordered by her chief-of-staff Major Rupert Jones to negotiate their release.
-Siddique visited the cell where the British soldiers were held, negotiated for the removal of their hoods and chains and a set of conditions for the men to be released into her custody.
-As the document was about to be signed, the compound was stormed by a crowd who had been told by corrupt local police that the Special Forces soldiers were Israeli spies and had slaughtered a local policeman.
+Despite having no hostage negotiation training, Siddique was ordered by her chief of staff, Major Rupert Jones, to take over.
+She secured initial concessions, including the removal of the soldiers’ hoods and chains, and negotiated draft release terms.
+Before agreement, the compound was overrun by a crowd incited by local police, who falsely claimed the soldiers were Israeli spies.

-The soldiers were chained and blindfolded again and Woodham and Siddique were taken to a tiny office where they were held hostage with police officers, Iraqi elders, and four British soldiers who had been captured while sneaking into the compound.
-During the crisis Siddique had an AK47 pointed at her and believed she only had seconds to live.

-After almost ten hours Siddique and five other officers were rescued by British Warrior armoured vehicles.
-They went on to a Hezbollah safe house, rescuing the two British Special Forces soldiers who had been transferred there, and who were about to be beheaded.
+Siddique and Woodham were taken hostage along with others.
+During the standoff, she was threatened at gunpoint.
+After nearly ten hours, British Warrior armoured vehicles intervened and freed the group.
+The operation then continued to a Hezbollah safe house, where the two captured soldiers, who had been transferred there, were recovered.

-Back at headquarters Woodham received a hero's welcome and a standard debriefing.

-Siddique was not debriefed and received no acknowledgment of the role she played at al-Jameat.